MiguelFR99/Data-Science-with-Python-first-projects-/README.md

 3-Clustering (KNN)

-4-Data Modelling and creation of a Pipeline with OneHotEncoder
+4-4-Data Cleaning and Modeling for a Linear Regression

 5-Linear Regression for Forecasting (Time Series Data)